glic3rinu/passlib/docs/lib/passlib.hash.rst

 Overview
 ========
 The :mod:`!passlib.hash` module contains all the password hash algorithms built into Passlib.
-While each hash has it's own options and output format, they all share a common interface, documented in detail in the :ref:`password-hash-api`.
-The following pages describe the common interface, and then describe each hash in detail (including it's format, underlying algorithm, and known security issues).
+While each hash has its own options and output format, they all share a common interface, documented in detail in the :ref:`password-hash-api`.
+The following pages describe the common interface, and then describe each hash in detail (including its format, underlying algorithm, and known security issues).

 .. seealso:: :doc:`Quickstart Guide </new_app_quickstart>` -- advice on
     choosing an appropriately secure hash for your new application.